ShuangGuo/Algorithms/README.md

-# LeetCode-And-LintCode
+# Algorithms
-It includes algorithm solutions from LeetCode and LintCode.
+It includes algorithm solutions using Java.